Nonsplit conics in the reduction of an arithmetic curve: Introduction

 In this article we study the case where $v_0$ is a discrete valuation of rank one.
-Our results assume that the residue field $k$ of $v_0$ is perfect.
-In this case the number of non-ruled residually transcendental extensions of $v_0$ is finite, and we shall show that it is bounded by $\gen(F/K)+1$, where $\gen(F/K)$ is the genus of $F/K$, if we assume that $K$ is relatively algebraically closed in $F$.
-We expect that this result can be extended to the case where $v_0$ is an arbitrary valuation on $K$ and where $k$ is not necessarily perfect.
-However, a proof of such a result would require different tools.
-A first step in this direction has been taken in \cite{BeGu19} for function fields $F/K$ of genus zero: Under the assumption that $v_0$ is non-dyadic, it is shown in \cite{BeGu19} that in this case there is at most one non-ruled residually transcendental extension of $v_0$ to $F$.
+Our main result, \Cref{T:main-bound}, assumes that the residue field $k$ of $v_0$ is perfect and $K$ is relatively algebraically closed in $F$, and it states that the number of non-ruled residually transcendental extensions of $v_0$ is bounded by $\gen(F/K)+1$ where $\gen(F/K)$ is the genus of $F/K$.
+We expect that this result can be extended to the case where $v_0$ is an arbitrary valuation on $K$ and where $k$ is not necessarily perfect, but a proof of such a generalisation would certainly require different tools.

 The research leading to the main result of this article was inspired by a question about sums of squares in the function field $F$ of a curve $C$ over the field $K=\rr(\!(t)\!)$.
 Let $\sums{F}$ denote the subgroup of $\mg{F}$ consisting of the nonzero elements of $F$ which are sums of squares in $F$.
 Let further $\mg{(F^2+F^2)}$ denote the subgroup of $\sums{F}$ given by the elements which are sums of two squares in $F$.
 If $C=\mathbb{P}^1_K$, then we have $\sums{F}=\mg{(F^2+F^2)}$, by a result of E.~Becker \cite[Chap.~III, Theorem~4]{Becker}.
 For the curve $C:Y^2=(tX-1)(X^2+1)$ over $K$, it was shown in \cite[(3.11)]{TVGY} that $tX$ is a sum of three but not of two squares in $F$, whereby $\mg{(F^2+F^2)}\subsetneq \sums{F}$.
 This observation led in \cite{BVG} to the study of the $2$-elementary abelian group For the case of a hyperelliptic curve $C:Y^2=f(X)$ over $K$ with $f(X)\in K[X]$ square-free, it was proven in \cite[Theorem~3.10]{BVG} that In \cite[Theorem~6.12]{BGVG} it was shown that $\G(F)$ is finite for any function field in one variable $F/K$ for $K=\rr(\!(t)\!)$.
 This result is based on \cite[Theorem 6.11]{BGVG}, which yields that $\log_2|\G(F)|$ is equal to the number of $\zz$-valuations $v$ on $F$ such that $-1$ is a sum of two squares but not a square in the residue field of $v$.
 Since any such valuation is a non-ruled residually transcendental extension of the $t$-adic valuation on $K=\rr(\!(t)\!)$, our main result (\Cref{T:main-bound}) yields the bound